Published 24 May 2022

 - Free manual handling risk assessment templates you can download, customize, and use.

-When performing manual handling risk assessments, the assessor mainly focuses on the 4 key areas of manual handling which is often referred to as the acronym TILE (Task, Individual, Load, and Environment).
+When performing manual handling risk assessments, the assessor mainly focuses on the 4 key areas of manual handling which is often referred to as the acronym TILE (Task, Individual, Load, and Environment), this can also be referred to as LITE.
 In some safety circles, “other factors” have been identified as another key area for evaluating manual handling risks, turning the assessment method into TILEO (Task, Individual, Load, Environment, and Other factors).

 A hazard in manual handling usually means any source that can expose workers to the risk of MSDs and other injuries.
 Upon identifying hazardous manual handling, assess the risks and mitigate them according to the hierarchy of controls.
-The most common moving and manual handling hazards include the TILEO:
+The most common moving and manual handling hazards as categorized by TILEO:

-- Individual: no training, lack of experience, unfamiliar with the job, physical capabilities, and prior history of injuries
+- Individual: This involves the worker’s capabilities such as no training, lack of experience, unfamiliar with the job, physical capabilities, and prior history of injuries.

-- Load: too heavy, too large, difficult to grasp or reach, obscures the worker’s view, and unbalanced, unstable, or if its contents can move
+- Load: This risk can be caused by objects that are too heavy, too large, difficult to grasp or reach, obscures the worker’s view, and unbalanced, unstable or if its contents can move.

-- Environment: insufficient work space, uneven or slippery floors, unstable platforms, heat stress, and poor lighting
+- Environment: Hazards because of insufficient work space, uneven or slippery floors, unstable platforms, heat stress, and poor lighting.

 Generally, the risk factors for manual handling follow the principle of direct correlation.
 For example, if the frequency, magnitude, or duration of hazardous manual handling increases, then the risk of being injured also increases, as well as the need for more effective control measures or higher levels in the hierarchy of controls.
 According to SafeWork Australia, the characteristics of hazardous manual tasks involve: